When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 Size and cost of accommodation

-The council should look at whether you can afford to live in the home it offers you.
+The council should look at whether you can afford to live in the home it offers you and how far benefits can help you cover your rent.
 For example, can you afford the rent and other payments (such as council tax and child maintenance payments) and reasonable living expenses?

 It should also look at: